 Kaori Heat Treatment Co., Ltd. (the "Company" or "Kaori") was incorporated in the Republic of China (ROC) in October 1970.
+The Company and its subsidiaries are hereinafter collectively referred to as the "Group".

-The Company specializes in producing mechanical hardware, processing of fabricated metals and the manufacturing and developing of heat exchange products or thermal products.
+The Group specializes in producing mechanical hardware, processing of fabricated metals and manufacturing and developing of heat exchange products or thermal products.
 Factories are established in Zhongli, Kaohsiung, etc.